Dicosaedrique/oureapp-tasks/README.md

 This is the frontend of my todo app based on the [React Boilerplate CRA Template](https://cansahin.gitbook.io/react-boilerplate-cra-template/).

-This repository is automatically deployed with Netlify CD and use a flow based on [Gitlab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) by creating issues for every new feature / bug fix / etc.
+This repository use a flow based on [Gitlab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) by creating issues for every new feature / bug fix / etc.

-Site should be up at [todo.dicosaedrique.fr](https://todo.dicosaedrique.fr)

-## 🚧 Version 1 (MVP) - June 2021 🚧
+## 🚧 Version 1 🚧

 -   ✔️ Create todolist
 -   ✔️ Add task priority